MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-vdi.md

 If offline servicing is not a viable option for your non-persistent VDI environment, the following steps should be taken to ensure consistency and sensor health:

-1. After booting the master image for online servicing or patching, run an offboarding script to turn off the Microsoft 365 device monitoring sensor.
+1. After booting the golden image for online servicing or patching, run an offboarding script to turn off the Microsoft 365 device monitoring sensor.
 For more information, see [Offboard devices using a local script](device-onboarding-script.md#offboard-devices-using-a-local-script).

 2. Ensure the sensor is stopped by running the command below in a CMD window: